 A copy of the final decision will be filed in the office from which the decision was rendered.
 Each of these offices will maintain a file of written complaints and the actions taken to resolve the complaints.

-When possible, the final resolution (or a finding of “unresolved”) will be filed in one of the vice chancellor’s office or the chancellor’s office, as deemed appropriate.
+When possible, the final resolution (or a finding of “unresolved”) will be filed in the dean’s office, the vice chancellor’s office or the chancellor’s office, as deemed appropriate.
 Each of these offices will maintain a file of written complaints and the actions taken to resolve the complaints.

 Weapons on Winston-Salem State University Property-Guidelines for Disciplinary Action